Learn more about the 400-year history of the Union Flag or Union Jack.

 Given at our Palace of Westminster the 12th. day of April in the 4th. year of our Reign of Great Britain France and Ireland Anno Domini 1606.

-The design that accompanied this proclamation has not survived but we know that several options were considered, including setting the two flags side by side and quartering them (like the Royal Standard).
+The accompanying design has not survived, although several options were certainly considered, including setting the two flags side by side, and quartering them (like the Royal Standard).

-The width of the white line (fimbriation) around the St George’s cross is uncertain, but surviving flags of the period suggest that it was quite wide.
+The exact width of the white line (fimbriation) around the St George’s cross is uncertain, but surviving flags of this period suggest it was quite wide.

-The blue field was initially sky blue but gradually darkened over time.
-The modern Scottish Saltire retains a lighter blue field (Pantone® 300) than the Union Flag (Pantone® 280).
+The initial sky blue field gradually darkened over time; the modern Scottish Saltire retains a lighter shade of blue (Pantone® 300) than the Union Flag (Pantone® 280).

-Also some Scots vessels flew an unofficial version of the flag that laid the St Andrew’s cross over the St George’s cross.
+Some Scots vessels flew an unofficial version that laid the St Andrew’s cross over the St George’s cross.

-In 1634, after further disputes in the English Channel, King Charles I issued another proclamation, partially repealing that of his father:
+In 1634, after more disputes in the English Channel, King Charles I issued a further proclamation, partially repealing that of 1606:

 A Proclamation appointing the Flags, as well for our Navy Royal as for the Ships of our Subjects of South and North Britain